ava/use-http/README.md

 function Todos() {
   const options = { // accepts all `fetch` options
-    onMount: true // will fire on componentDidMount
+    onMount: true // will fire on componentDidMount, if no `method` is specified, will default to GET }
-  }

   const todos = useFetch('https://example.com/todos', options)